Samsung Galaxy Buds 2 review: The new default

 Like all previous models, the exterior of each bud has a touch gesture area that's occasionally too sensitive for its own good, but the company, too, has apparently been working on improving false touches because adjusting them in-ear less frequently leads to accidentally pausing and/or skipping.
 That or I'm adjusting them less frequently than the Galaxy Buds+, but either way, while not perfect, it's a definite improvement.

 The olive green colorway is right up my alley, too, though I slightly prefer the darker dual-toned take on the hue on Google's new Pixel Buds A-Series.
 (While I'm here, I also have to say that, while not better-sounding, Google nails touch gesture sensitivity in a way that Samsung really needs to emulate.)
+Samsung announced a special edition of the earbuds at the Unpacked 2 event in October 2021 but the Japanese-French independent fashion brand Maison Kitsuné Edition.

-The case is easy to open, the hinge feels solid, and it supports wireless charging.
+The case is easy to open, the hinge feels solid and supports wireless charging.
 There are two LEDs, one inside the case for the earbuds and another on the outside for the holder itself.
 Not a huge deal, but it's nice to see.

 I actually got to test the ANC on a plane, which was a mundane thrill I'm happy to experience again.

-Note: This article was originally published in August 2021.
-It was updated in December 2021 with the following changes.